CoderDojo-Content/Intermediate-App-Inventor/en/a-home-screen.md

 1. A **Home Screen** can display information to your players.
 This can also be called the start or main screen.
-You can create your own home screen by add a new screen and naming what you like \(I chose "HomeScreen"\).
+You can create your own home screen by adding a new screen and naming what you like \(I chose "HomeScreen"\).

 2. Lets put some of your skills from the first tutorial to the test!
-Try adding three labels and a button to the screen.
+Try adding two labels and a button to the screen.
 It would be neat if the first label was the name of your app!

    Note: I like my home screen to be centered, so everything isn't on the left.
 You can do this too by clicking on your screen in the **Components** menu then under **Properties** switch **AlignHorizontal** to _Center: 3_.